Action of 15 July 1798: Aftermath

 Santa Dorotea had suffered severe damage during the brief engagement, and had at least 20 men killed and 32 wounded from a crew of 371.
 By contrast, Lion had lost just two men wounded in the exchange: a seaman lost a leg and a midshipman was shot in the shoulder.
 Although Lion's rigging had been badly torn, there was no structural damage at all.
-Securing his prize, Dixon spent the next day conducting extensive repairs before sending Santa Dorotea to Earl St Vincent off Cadiz.
+Securing his prize, Dixon spent the next day conducting extensive repairs before sending Santa Dorotea to Earl St Vincent off Cádiz.
 The captured ship was purchased into the Royal Navy and served for several years as HMS Santa Dorotea, rated at 36 guns.
 The prize money generated by the sale of the captured ship and the stores aboard was paid out to the Dixon's crew in October 1800.
 Nearly five decades later the Admiralty recognised the action with the clasp "LION 15 JULY 1798" attached to the Naval General Service Medal, awarded upon application to all British participants still living in 1847.

 Lion remained in the Western Mediterranean for the next two months, eventually joining with a squadron of four Portuguese ships of the line under the command of Tomás Xavier Teles de Castro da Gama, Marquess de Niza.
 In September, Niza's squadron was ordered to join Nelson in his search for the French and sailed eastwards, but while passing to the north of Malta they encountered a large convoy of battered vessels under Captain Sir James Saumarez.
 These ships were seven British ships of the line and six captured French ships, all survivors of the Battle of the Nile, Nelson's successful conclusion of the campaign fought at Aboukir Bay off Egypt on 1 August.
 The Anglo-Portuguese squadron continued to Alexandria in October, briefly joining the blockade squadron there under Captain Sir Samuel Hood before returning to Malta in December as part of a new squadron formed off the island.
 Lion followed the Portuguese back to Malta in December.
 The Spanish did not launch another expedition from their Mediterranean ports during 1798.

-Notable participants

-José de San Martín was a staff member on the Santa Dorothea.